scottcolfer/scottcolfer.github.io/_posts/2023-25-06-the-science-of-strategy-good-strategy-bad-strategy.md

 - 'Anticipate something to get ahead.
 Ride a wave of change.'
 - 'Start small and start 'safe'.'
 - 'Try to destroy your own ideas.'

+That's what I took from 'Good Strategy Bad Strategy'.
+Does it make sense to you?
+Is it of use to you?
+Have you read the book?
+Did you take something different from it?